Spouse splitting and the possible abolition of tax brackets 3 and 5

 Why you should plan your wedding as soon as possible in 2024

 A wedding is not only a romantic connection, but also a legal and financial decision.
 Especially for couples where one partner earns significantly more than the other, tax brackets 3 and 5 can offer significant financial advantages.
-But in the midst of the changes of 2024, there is discussion about abolishing these two classes.
+However, amid the changes of 2024, such as the abolition of tax brackets 3-5 being discussed as part of the marriage splitting, there is talk of abolishing these two brackets.
 To mark the occasion, we would like to highlight in this blog why a wedding is particularly advantageous for couples with a large income difference and why it might be advisable to consider marriage as soon as possible.

 Tax classes 3 and 5 – Optimized taxation for different incomes